Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN production

 is smaller than unity due to the phase space reduction by the magnetic multipole.
-The values quoted in table $2$ demonstrate the positive effect of high multipole order $n$ on $\kappa $ and hence on the saturated UCN density calculated in the next section.
+The values quoted in Table $2$ demonstrate a positive effect of high multipolar order $n$ on $\kappa $ and hence on the saturated UCN density calculated in the next section.
 There are however practical limits.
-First, thermal insulation between the magnet and the much colder helium container necessitates an annular gap over which the field would drop too strongly if $ n$ is chosen too large.
+First, thermal insulation between the magnet and the much colder helium container necessitates an annular gap over which the field would drop too strongly if $n$ is chosen too large.
 Second, the maximum field strength achievable with a given maximum current density in the current bars around the converter of given diameter decreases with $n$.
-For $R=5$ cm, and taking into account the results given in the next section, $n\approx 12$ seems a reasonable choice, which also is still feasible using standard NbTi superconducting wire technology.
+For $R=5$ cm, and taking into account the results given in the next section, $n\approx 12$ turns out to be a reasonable choice.